How to Write a Business Case (20 Free Templates & Examples)

 Through a business case, you show investors and key stakeholders exactly how you intend to change the status quo, solve a problem, and change the course of action.
 It helps to change direction in time.

-• The principal role of a business case is to communicate to different audiences.
-A business case a tool that presents your project to those who can fund it.
+• The principal role is to communicate to different audiences.
+It is a tool that presents your project to those who can fund it.
 It helps you sell your idea in a language that the target audience can easily understand to facilitate decision-making.

-• A business case proves to stakeholders, your client, or customer that the idea being pitched is a sound investment worth exploring, that effort and research has gone into the project.
+• It is to prove to stakeholders, your client, or the customer that the idea being pitched is a sound investment worth exploring and that effort and research have gone into the project.

-• The business case acts as a foundation for the submission of additional support documents.
+• It acts as a foundation for the submission of additional support documents.
 Depending on the proposed business change scope and scale, you may need to develop the business case further as part of a detailed ongoing investigation.
-Therefore, your business case should be developed incrementally so that resources and time are not unnecessarily wasted on aspects that are not practical.
+Therefore, your case should be developed incrementally so that resources and time are not unnecessarily wasted on aspects that are not practical.

-• A business case helps you to measure your success rate.
-As you work on it, focus on your proposed solutions, and ensure that they can be evaluated or measured.
-The business case a blueprint of how you will continually work toward the objective throughout the project.
+• It helps you to measure your success rate.
+As you work on it, focus on your proposed solutions and ensure that they can be evaluated or measured.
+It is a blueprint of how you will continually work toward the objective throughout the project.

-• Your business case brings together the advantages, disadvantages, risks, and costs of the current situation and the proposed vision so that management can decide if your project should proceed.
+• It brings together the advantages, disadvantages, risks, and costs of the current situation and the proposed vision so that management can decide if your project should proceed.

 Writing a Business Case